Eucalyptus crenulata, Buxton Gum or Silver Gum, is a medium-sized tree that will reach a height of 12 metres.

 Eucalyptus crenulata is a versatile species that will survive and thrive in both moist and well drained situations.

-Eucalyptus crenulata is classified as rare because it is only known from two small forest reserves near Buxton, northwest of Melbourne, Victoria.
+Eucalyptus crenulata is classified as rare because it is only known from two small forest reserves near Buxton, north east of Melbourne, Victoria.

 The Buxton Gum is widely cultivated so there are probably more plants in cultivation than occur in the wild.